How you can be part of a seriously good community

 In the event that a comment is deemed to breach our guidelines, Eternity will either hide or delete the comment.
 When time permits, this will include giving the commenter further information explaining how the comment contravenes our guidelines.
 Time will not always permit this and Eternity does not have the resources to enter into lengthy back-and-forths with commenters who wish to debate how guidelines are enforced.

 Commenters will be given the opportunity to revise their comment so that it adheres to our guidelines and post it again.

-Continual failures to adhere to Eternity’s Guidelines will result in users being blocked.
-Users who are blocked may not receive a warning, and are invited to email us through our website to learn more about the decision.
+Continual failures to adhere to Eternity’s Guidelines will result in users being banned for a period of time or blocked indefinitely.
+Users who are banned or blocked may not receive a warning, and are invited to email us through our website to learn more about the decision.

 Eternity will not pre-emptively block individuals whose profiles contravene our guidelines, but will judge individuals on the basis of their contributions to Eternity forums.

 We appreciate when readers and people quoted in articles point out errors of fact or emphasis and will investigate all assertions.
 These suggestions should be sent via email through our website here.

 To avoid distracting online conversations, comments suggesting a correction will be redirected to our corrections process to be answered by the author, rather than with a quick response from a social media moderator.